armandoperezg/quantum-information-projects/readme.md

 - Qubit preparation based on Alice's random bits and bases.
 - Measurement by Bob using randomly chosen bases.
 - Key sifting to establish a shared secret key.
+- Quantum Bit Error Rate (QBER) metric
+- Presence of an eavesdropper (Eve) and it's effect on QBER metric

 ---